• Skip to primary navigation

 • Prepare the Dragon Fruit.
 Cut the tops off the dragon fruits (see above images).
 Use an ice cream scoop to scoop out as many scoops as possible from each one.
 Treat the tops as the lids to a pint-sized container of ice cream.

-• Assemble.
-When you serve the dragon fruit scoops, drizzle the desired amount of pomegranate syrup over it, and add about ½ teaspoon of finger lime “caviar” to each one.
+• Assemble and serve.
+When you serve the dragon fruit scoops, drizzle the desired amount of pomegranate syrup over it and serve.

 Keywords dessert for Halloween party, exotic fruit desserts